Light

 scene.lightManager.addPointLight(pointLight);2.
 Main Types of Lighting

 RedGPU provides four types of light sources with different physical characteristics.
-It's important to understand the characteristics of each light and combine them appropriately.
+It is important to understand the characteristics of each light and combine them appropriately.

 | Type | Features | Main Usage | Analogy |